Hi there, welcome to our Q&A Forum!

 For these types of communication - basically any question that another student or a non Kwiziq language expert would be unable to answer - please use the Contact Us form or the "Report Issue" link next to kwiz questions.
 We take great pride in our customer support and real people will deal with your enquiry promptly via our Helpdesk.

 As well as asking only language questions, we ask that you share this space in a constructive way.

-When you participate in the forum, you are expected to be kind, helpful, and respectful, not judgmental.
+When you participate in any forum, the best approach is to be kind, helpful, and respectful, not judgmental.
 Assume the best of people and try to help if you can.
-If you know the answer to someone else’s question, it is greatly appreciated when you share your knowledge.
-It’s a great way to help the community and reinforce your own learning skills.

-Above all, remember you’re speaking to actual people: this includes not just fellow students but also the teachers and the rest of the team who work creating the materials and technology for this website.
+Above all, remember you’re speaking to other real people: this includes not just fellow students, but also the teachers and the rest of the team who work creating the materials and technology for this website.
 They are all keen to help and should reasonably expect to be treated politely.
 We of course welcome strong opinions (especially those of true grammar nerds!
 There's nothing better than a 2 paragraph "apostrophe rant"!)
 But the language in all posts must remain polite and civil.
 That means no profanity, insulting, harassing, trolling, shaming, aggressive or threatening language.
 No racism, discrimination or hate speech.

 - Do not spam

 The forums are a venue to get help with language problems.
-Please refrain from using signatures, or responses to promote other websites or services; this is uncool and just means we have to be stricter with link checking (people can be surprisingly naughty with their links!)
-If your post contains a weblink it will be flagged for review in the first instance to ensure that it does not contravene our policies.
+Please refrain from using signatures or responses that promote other websites or services; this is uncool and just means we have to be stricter with link checking (people can be surprisingly naughty with their links!)
+If your post contains a weblink, it will be flagged for review in the first instance to ensure that it does not contravene our policies.
 Email addresses are prohibited purely for reasons of privacy - what goes on on the web stays on the web and all that!

 What happens to people who break the rules?